hgesser/pdfcolsplit/README.md

 ```
 pdfcolsplit.py filename.pdf
 ```
-to have the script generate `filename-edited.pdf`.
+to have the script generate `filename-comments.pdf`.

 ## Trusting an `rm -r`